Metal Casting

 Sources for recycled steel include scrap from steel mills, secondary manufacturers, and steel products at the end of their product life cycle.
 There is often not enough recycled steel to meet the manufacturing demand so there is almost always a combination of virgin and recycled steel in the production of finished products.

 Recycling steel is also economical as it brings down the cost of finished products.
-For this reason, the steel industry has been actively involved in promoting and establishing recycling networks to make it easy for end of life products to be recycled.
+For this reason, the steel industry has been actively involved in promoting and establishing recycling networks to make it easy for end-of-life products to be recycled.

 Related Articles: